starcitizen-lug/lug-helper/README.md

 `Manage Wine Runners`
 - Quickly install and delete custom Wine runners

-`Update DXVK`
+`Manage DXVK`
-- Update DXVK in the game's Wine prefix
+- Update or switch to a different DXVK in the game's Wine prefix

 `Maintenance and Troubleshooting`
 - `Target a different Star Citizen installation`